The Sherlocks

-The Sherlocks are an indie rock band from South Yorkshire.
+The Sherlocks are an English indie rock band from Bolton upon Dearne, South Yorkshire.
 The band consists of brothers, Kiaran & Brandon Crook along with Alex Procter & Trent Jackson.

 History

 Early career

 The band formed in the summer of 2010 in the village of Bolton upon Dearne in South Yorkshire.
-They initially jammed covers in each others garages before going on to play local working men’s clubs.
+They initially jammed covers in each other's garages before going on to play local working men's clubs.

 The band members soon started to pen their own songs, slowly working them into their live sets.
 Quickly building a devoted following they went on to become the first unsigned band since The Arctic Monkeys to sell out The Leadmill in Sheffield.

 Debut single "Live for the Moment" (2014) and follow up "Escapade" (2015) were followed by appearances at Reading and Leeds Festivals in August 2015.
-Third single "Heart of Gold" received airplay from BBC Radio 1's Annie Mac, Huw Stephens, Greg James and BBC 6 Music’s Steve Lamacq.
+Third single "Heart of Gold" received airplay from BBC Radio 1's Annie Mac, Huw Stephens, Greg James and BBC 6 Music's Steve Lamacq.

 Fourth single, "Last Night", was released in February 2016, with the band being invited by BBC Introducing to play the SXSW festival in March 2016 in Austin, Texas.
 The band also played the Dot to Dot festival in Manchester in May 2016, before appearing once more at the Leeds and Reading Festivals 2016.
 In 2016, they also supported The Libertines as part of their Arena Tour.
 The Sherlocks released their fifth single, "Will You Be There?", on 15 September 2016.

 The Sherlocks announced they had been signed by Infectious Music on 19 December 2016.
 A limited edition 7" vinyl of "Will You Be There?" was released in early January 2017, entering the Official UK Vinyl Singles Chart at number 1 on 13 January.
 On 26 January 2017, the band released their sixth single "Was It Really Worth It?", with the video appearing online on Valentine's Day (14 February) 2017, which also topped the Official UK Vinyl Singles Chart.
 The band followed up these releases with their first headlining tour of the UK.

+At 20:28 UTC on 10 February 2017, at a show in Manchester, a 17-year-old fan named Adam Boyd was able to get backstage by anonymously editing the band's Wikipedia page and stating that he was Crook's cousin.
+After the security guard fell for his trick, he was granted access to the VIP section, where he met the band.
+The band positively reacted to his scheme, saying "Fair play to the lad, we found it very funny and he put some good thought into it.
+Even funnier that his plan worked.
+Good effort!"